abuse.ro

 Why do you block my email address?

 We do not block anything!
 We just make public a list of IP addresses and internet domains detected to send spam.
+It is solely the recipient's decision to configure our list in the email server and filter or block offending messages

 I am not sending spam, but my messages are still being rejected